3 simple hacks to self-made videos

 - Use your smartphone’s back camera.
 Stay away from laptop cameras, or the “selfie” camera that allows you to see the screen while you film.
 Likely the most high-quality camera you own is on the back of your cell phone.
 Turn the phone on its side so the image is longer than it is tall.

-Sound quality is MORE important than video quality.
-There is one thing you can easily do to increase the quality of your audio: lavaliere.
+Sound quality is MORE important than video quality when people rate the quality of a video.
+So when you’re setting up for a video, pay attention to the quality of the sound.
+You’ll want to choose a quiet location and turn off air conditioners or fans.
+Then you want to make sure your voice is crisp, rather than echoey.
+The best way to do this is to use a lavaliere.
 A “lav” microphone clips to your shirt.
-This helps your voice sound crisp and clear, and removes much of the ambient noise that makes self-made videos difficult to listen to.
+This helps your voice sound crisp and clear, and removes much of the ambient noise.
 You can accomplish this one of 2 ways:

 - Use the headphones that came with your iPhone.
 These have a built-in microphone that you can fasten to your shirt.
 Don’t worry about it showing.
 Place the microphone part of the headphones about 6 inches below your collar bone.